9 March 2021

-As part of its pandemic-driven £1.2 billion solvent recapitalisation, Virgin Atlantic recently became the first company to use the UK government's new restructuring plan introduced in June 2020.
+As part of its pandemic-driven £1.2 billion solvent recapitalisation, Virgin Atlantic became the first company to use the UK government's new restructuring plan introduced in June 2020.
 It was followed closely by Pizza Express at the end of October.

 Prior to Virgin's plan being approved, a dissenting trade creditor argued that Virgin could have "picked" or manipulated the composition of the classes of creditors in the plan, so that uncooperative creditors could be outvoted.

-If you'd like to discuss any of the issues raised in this article in greater detail, please contact me or a member of our Restructuring and Insolvency team.
+To discuss the issues raised in this article in more detail, please reach out to a member of our Banking & Finance or Restructuring & Insolvency teams.

 by Nick Moser